This quick tutorial shows you how to install VMware Workstation Player on Ubuntu Linux.

 With a virtual machine application like VMware, you can run another operating system inside your current operating system.

-For example, if you want to try another Linux distribution, you can install it on a USB stick and use it as live USB or install it alongside your current os.
-Both are okay but you have to log out of your current system and boot into another just for trying a new OS.
+For example, if you want to try another Linux distribution, you can install it on a USB stick and use it as a live USB or install it alongside your current OS.
+Both are okay, but you have to log out of your current system and boot into another just for trying a new OS.

-In this small tutorial, I’ll show you how to install VMware Workstation Player in Ubuntu 14.04, 16.04, 18.04 and other versions.
+In this tutorial, I’ll show you how to install VMware Workstation Player in Ubuntu 20.04, 22.04, and future versions.
 The instructions should also be valid for Linux Mint and other Ubuntu-based distributions.

 Recommended system requirements for installing VMware Workstation Player: